SinusBot/docs/docs/installation/linux.md

 1.0.0-beta3 and later    | 3.3+                | 3.17+                | >= 3.8.x
 1.0.0-beta2, 1.0.0-beta1 | 3.2.5               | 2.6+                 | <= 3.9.x

+!!!
+Warning "Discord Support"
+    Due to breaking changes with the Discord voice gateway, Discord support is only available with the SinusBot version 1.0.2 and later.

 Please note that we do not support old beta releases.
 See [Support Policy / Support Grundregeln](https://sinusbot.github.io/docs/faq/general/#support-policy).

 ## Installer Script